Cheong K. (章記) – Real Estate Pioneer from the 1950s and 1960s

 Left: Watt Mo-kei (centre) with Ho Sin-hang (left) and Ho Tim (right) of Hang Seng Bank at the opening reception of Cheong K’s new office at 25 Des Voeux Road Central in 1961 (WKYP 1961-9-27).

-In 1963, Cheong K. developed the 25-story Chung Hing Mansion (中興大廈) at 981 King’s Road in Quarry Bay on the former site of the Coca Cola bottling plant owned by HK Bottlers (to be covered).
+In 1963, Cheong K. developed the 25-story Chung Hing Mansion (中興大廈) at 981 King’s Road in Quarry Bay and Kam Hoi Mansion (金海大廈) at 15-83 Pan Hoi Street on the former site of the Coca Cola bottling plant owned by HK Bottlers (to be covered).
 As shown by the ad below, it offered a very aggressive financing package – zero down and spread over 80 monthly payments.

 1963 ad about Chung Hing Mansion (Kung Sheung Daily News, 1963-8-2)